-SICTL staff are required to report any hazards or the presence of nesting or injured wildlife, including any eggs.
+SICTL staff are required to report any hazards or the presence of nesting or injured wildlife.

-Monitoring of the undeveloped future construction areas and terminal structures (i.e. light poles) for nesting birds is undertaken periodically and during the nesting season.
+Monitoring of the undeveloped areas and terminal structures (i.e. light poles) for nesting birds are undertaken periodically especially during the nesting season.

 SICTL has adopted the following measures to discourage bird attraction to the terminal: